 He also took them into very practical situations!

-Because Jesus was training His disciples or apprentices for His Kingdom works; not just to be speakers, preachers or teachers, but to be doers of His words and works!
+Because Jesus was training His disciples or apprentices for His Kingdom works, not just to be speakers, preachers, or teachers, but to be doers of His words and works!

-As a matter of fact, there were many signs that Jesus did, not publicly but privately, not for the benefits of the multitudes but only for the learning of His disciples.
+There were many signs that Jesus did, not publicly but privately, not for the benefits of the multitudes but only for the learning of His disciples.

 John testifies, “And truly Jesus did many other signs in the presence of His disciples, which are not written in this book.”
 (John 20:30 NKJV).

-As Jesus’ apprentices, the early disciples were often put in practical and difficult situations deliberately by the Lord to afford Him the opportunities of revealing Himself increasingly to them, so that they might know Him deeper, and also to test and appraise them (John 6:6).
+As Jesus’ apprentices, the early disciples were often put in practical and difficult situations deliberately by the Lord to afford Him the opportunities of revealing Himself increasingly to them so that they might know Him deeper and also to test and appraise them (John 6:6).

 One of such situations was when Jesus asked them to provide food in the desert for about five thousand hungry men, besides women and children.